awslabs/amazon-s3-find-and-forget/docs/PRODUCTION_READINESS_GUIDELINES.md

   affecting their schema (for instance, there is no unwanted type coercion against `date` or `number` types): C<sub>1</sub>=C<sub>0</sub>

-If any error occurs or data doesn't match, please review the [troubleshooting guide] or check for [existing issues].
+If any error occurs or data doesn't match, review the [troubleshooting guide] or check for [existing issues].
 If you cannot find a resolution, feel free to [open an issue].

 ## 4. Identify your own extra requirements

-This guidelines are provided as suggested steps to identify your own acceptance criteria, but they are not intended to be a comprehensive list.
-Please identify any other extra step before moving to production.
+These guidelines are provided as suggested steps to identify your own acceptance criteria, but they are not intended to be an exhaustive list.
+You should consider testing any other factors that may apply to your workload before moving to production.
 If you have any question please [open an issue].
 We appreciate your feedback.

 ## 5. Deploy the solution in production

-In order to have some extra confidence, it could be a good idea to repeat the test queries in production before/after a deletion job.
-If you would prefer some extra safety, you can configure your data mappers to **not** delete the previous versions of objects after write, so that if anything goes wrong you can manually recover corrupted objects; but make sure to turn the setting back on after you finish testing, and in case, perform a manual deletion of the previous versions.
+For greater confidence, it could be a good idea to repeat the test queries in production before/after a deletion job.
+If you would prefer some extra safety, you can configure your data mappers to **not** delete the previous versions of objects after write, so that if anything goes wrong you can manually recover older versions of the objects; but remember to turn the setting back on after you finish testing, and in case, perform a manual deletion of the previous versions if so desired.

 [cost overview guide]: COST_OVERVIEW.md
 [existing issues]: https://github.com/awslabs/amazon-s3-find-and-forget/issues